Dr James Dawson

 His research has focussed on the challenges of democratization in Central and Eastern Europe with a particular emphasis on the clash of liberal and progressive norms on the one hand and ethnic nationalist and pro-authoritarian ideas on the other.
-His recent work has been published in the Journal of Democracy and Nationalities Papers and he is the author of one monograph – Cultures of Democracy in Serbia and Bulgaria: How Ideas Shape Publics (2014), which was awarded the BASEES George Blazyca Prize.
-Consistent with his analytical focus on the spread of ideas, he uses methodologies such as sociological surveys, ethnography and discourse analysis.
-He has also written for Open Democracy and the research blogs of UCL and LSE.
-A YouTube explainer of his book can be found here and a review can be read here.
+His recent work has been published in the Journal of Common Market Studies, Journal of Democracy, East European Politics and Nationalities Papers and he is the author of one monograph – Cultures of Democracy in Serbia and Bulgaria: How Ideas Shape Publics (2014; paperback 2016), which was awarded the BASEES George Blazyca Prize.
+Consistent with his analytical focus on the spread of ideas, he uses methodologies such as sociological surveys, ethnography and discursive institutionalism.
+He has also written numerous journalistic articles for Foreign Policy magazine, Open Democracy, Balkan Insight and others.

 In terms of teaching, he has delivered lectures on a range of theoretical and methodological approaches used across the sub-fields of political science including democratic theory, theories of international relations, rational choice and interpretive and relational approaches.

-- Book: ‘Cultures of Democracy in Serbia and Bulgaria: How Ideas Shape Publics’, Routledge, December 2014; paperback forthcoming in November 2016.
+• Book: ‘Cultures of Democracy in Serbia and Bulgaria: How Ideas Shape Publics’, Routledge, London, 2014; paperback 2016.

 • ‘The Ethnic and Non-Ethnic Politics of Everyday Life in Bulgaria’s Southern Borderland’, 2012, Nationalities Papers, Volume 40, Number 3, pp. 473-489